Updated: May 11, 2019

 Most businesses in Whatcom County fall within budgeting guidelines outlined by the U.S. Small Business Administration.

-The SBA suggests that established companies earning less than $5 million per year should allocate 7-8 percent of revenues toward marketing.
+The SBA suggests that established companies earning less than $5 million per year should allocate 7 to 8 percent of revenues toward marketing.
 That percentage increases if a business is in the startup phase, if it wants to launch new products or services, or if it is marketing in business-to-consumer industries like restaurants and retail.

 What expenses are included in a marketing budget?